Summer internship for INdigenous peoples in Genomics (SING)

 The application process will be competitive with selected participants receiving funds to cover travel, housing and food expenses for the week of the workshop.

-The 2017 SING Workshop will be held in May of 2017 at the University of Arizona.
-Online applications to attend this workshop will become available in September of 2016.
-Please check back then.
+The 2017 SING Workshop will be held July 9-15, 2017 at the University of Arizona.
+Click here to apply.